wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 * [Introducing the Vonage Voice API on Zapier](https://learn.vonage.com/blog/2021/01/21/introducing-the-vonage-voice-api-on-zapier/)
 * [Build an Interactive Voice Response with Go](https://learn.vonage.com/blog/2021/02/11/build-an-interactive-voice-response-with-go/)

-If you have any questions, advice or ideas you'd like to share with the community, please feel free to jump on our [Community Slack workspace](https://developer.nexmo.com/community/slack), or contact me on [Twitter](https://www.twitter.com/greg__holmes).
+If you have any questions, advice, or ideas you'd like to share with the community, please feel free to jump on our [Community Slack workspace](https://developer.nexmo.com/community/slack), or contact me on [Twitter](https://www.twitter.com/greg__holmes).
 I'd love to hear back from anyone that has implemented this tutorial and how your project works.